skaisser/ckpool/README.md

 # EloPool - Production-Ready Bitcoin Cash Mining Pool Software

+> ⚠️ **CRITICAL WARNING FOR MAINNET**: CashAddr implementation is BROKEN on mainnet and will send rewards to wrong addresses!
+Use LEGACY Bitcoin Cash addresses (starting with '1') for mainnet.
+CashAddr ONLY works on testnet/regtest.

 **EloPool** is a heavily enhanced fork of CKPool, specifically optimized for Bitcoin Cash (BCH) mining.
-This production-ready pool software includes native CashAddr support, pool operator fee distribution, multi-difficulty management, and enterprise-grade reliability features.
+This production-ready pool software includes native CashAddr support (testnet only), pool operator fee distribution, multi-difficulty management, and enterprise-grade reliability features.

 ## 🏆 Production Achievements
 - **Successfully mining on BCH testnet** since September 2025